6.4 Powerstroke Years To Avoid

 7. Leaks In The Up-Pipe

-Up-pipe gaskets are prone to breakage, particularly due to the accumulation of wear and tear over time.
-This can be attributed to vibration and temperature cycles which cause the pipes to weaken.
-Up-pipes are an integral part of a 6.4 exhaust system, so when these connections split it can result in heavy smoke being emitted from the engine compartment and a loud spraying noise emanating from the engine itself.
+Up-pipe gaskets are prone to breakage, particularly due to accumulated wear and tear.
+This can be attributed to vibration and temperature cycles, which cause the pipes to weaken.
+Up-pipes are an integral part of a 6.4 exhaust system, so when these connections split, it can result in heavy smoke being emitted from the engine compartment and a loud spraying noise emanating from the engine itself.

 How Many Miles Does A Ford 6.4 Powerstroke Engine Last?

 The 6.4 Power Stroke is widely regarded as a reliable and durable engine, with reports indicating that it should last up to 250,000 miles or more with minimal maintenance issues.
 Scientifically tested on dynamometers, it has been proven to have a lifetime of 500,000+ miles before extensive repairs are required – such as needing the exhaust manifolds or fluid pan removed.
-With proper maintenance however, this can be extended to an even higher 600,000 mile serviceability rate – making the 6.4 L Power Stroke an exceptionally dependable vehicle choice.
+However, proper maintenance can extend this to an even higher 600,000-mile serviceability rate - making the 6.4 L Power Stroke an exceptionally dependable vehicle choice.

 Which 6.4 Powerstroke Years Can Be Bought Used?

-The 6.4 Powerstroke V-8 diesel engine launched in 2008 as a replacement for the 6.0L proved to be problematic, with many flaws and issues that were resolved by 2010.
-The 2010 model of the 6.4 Powerstroke is an improved version, and one that is worth considering when looking at used vehicles – it can perform exceptionally well when upgraded appropriately.
+The 6.4 Powerstroke V-8 diesel engine launched in 2008 as a replacement for the 6.0L proved problematic, with many flaws and issues resolved by 2010.
+The 2010 model of the 6.4 Powerstroke is an improved version and one that is worth considering when looking at used vehicles - it can perform exceptionally well when upgraded appropriately.

 The 6.4 Powerstroke engine is a powerful diesel motor that produces 350 horsepower and 650 torque.
 Despite its impressive specs, however, the 2008 model of this engine has been known to have several issues with reliability and durability.
 As such, it is recommended to avoid this particular year if possible.
-The 2010 version of the 6.4 Powerstroke engine is generally considered to be the most reliable of all models in this series and should be sought after when considering purchasing a used Ford 6.4 Powerstroke as new ones are no longer available for sale.
+The 2010 version of the 6.4 Powerstroke engine is generally considered the most reliable of all models in this series.
+It should be sought after when purchasing a used Ford 6.4 Powerstroke, as new ones are no longer available for sale.